 Lasting success requires continual training and continual desire to excel

 I think having the courage to execute is a great thing that a leader can do to create that culture.
 Being vigilant, as you execute, look around, be vigilant to what’s happening.
 Course-correct, based on what you see, and I think the most important thing is to have a mindset around being privileged.
 This privilege to touch the hearts and minds of people, you know, and if you operate from the standpoint of that mentality of, “It’s a privilege,” then it brings so much more value and passion I think to the workplace.

 MH: This is obvious passion and energy, so thank you very much.
 I’m sure you all enjoy and love this, with this passionate leadership coach.
 He is phenomenal, so thank you very much, John, for having us here.
 I really appreciate it.

 JM: Thank you, Moustafa.

 You have passion, and you want to bring out the best in every team member, right?
-Why not sign up for my mailing list?
+Why not read my blog regularly?
 You’ll be reminded and encouraged regularly to maintain the level of passion that helped you become a leader and learn new skills and tips on bringing out the best in your team.
 Passionate leadership isn’t just a one-time thing, but should continually infuse your thoughts and actions as you lead your team on to greater things, and I’d like to help.